glove/url-shortener/README.md

 In order to run the URl shortener, you must first install all requirements from `requirements.txt`.

-Windows:

-`python install -m pip -r requirements.txt`

-Linux:

 `python3 install -m pip -r requirements.txt`

-Next, configure the server with your MongoDB URI, hostname, and desired port in `url-shortener/config.json`.
+Next, create an environment variables file and set MONGO_URI to your MongoDB URI.

-Finally, run the application via executing `cd url-shortener` and one of the following commands, depending on your operating system.
+Finally, run the application via executing `python3 src/app.py`.

-Windows:

-`python app.py`

-Linux:

-`python3 app.py`